PhotoshopGuides/PhotoshopGuides.github.io/docs/Miscellaneous.md

+## Miscellaneous

 Here are some rules or you can say tips & etiquettes you should follow.
 Though these settings does not falls into any specific catagory but they do help to make your experience better while using photoshop.

 ### Remove unwanted fonts (Highly recomended)
 A number of fonts installed on your system will affect the loading time, as well as the working performance, of both Windows, and especially of Photoshop.
 So I recommend you to uninstall unwanted fonts from your computer and get rid of fonts you never use, and never will.
 This will also improve the loading time of Photoshop.